idaholab/moose/framework/doc/content/syntax/Postprocessors/index.md

 [UserObject.md] base class includes helper methods for common parallel communications functions.

 The initialize and finalize methods are utilized to aggregate for message passing (MPI) based parallelism.
-For shared memory parallelism the theadJoin method is used.
+For shared memory parallelism the threadJoin method is used.
 This method is called, like finalize, after execution is complete and includes a single argument.
 This argument is a reference to a UserObject, which is a base class of Postprocessor objects.
 The purpose of this method is to enable the aggregation for the Postprocessor objects that were executed on other